 - 1. All proposed WTFs shall use concealed technology, with the following exceptions: - a.
 Collocations of WTFs on existing unconcealed towers. - b.
 Collocations of small cell WTFs on public utility structures. - c.
-Public utility collocations for WTFs other than small cell - 2.
-The WTF shall be the least visually and physically intrusive as possible and shall have the least adverse visual effect on the environment and its character, existing vegetation, and nearby residences. - 3.
-A WTF is considered concealed if the Planning Director determines that the facility is: - a.
-Aesthetically integrated with existing buildings, structures, and landscaping to blend in with the nature and character of the built and natural environment, considering height, color, style, massing, placement, design, and shape.
+Public utility collocations for WTFs other than small cell WTFs. - The WTF shall be the least visually and physically intrusive as possible and shall have the least adverse visual effect on the environment and its character, existing vegetation, and nearby residences. - 3.
+A WTF is considered concealed if the Planning Director determines that the facility is: - Aesthetically integrated with existing buildings, structures, and landscaping to blend in with the nature and character of the built and natural environment, considering height, color, style, massing, placement, design, and shape. - Located to avoid a dominant silhouette of the WTF on escarpments and mesas and to preserve views within VPO zones. - c.
+Located on existing vertical structures, including utility poles and public utility structures. - d.
+Located in areas where the existing topography, vegetation, buildings, or other structures provide the greatest amount of screening of the WTF. - e.
+Located so as not be a readily visible or identifiable as a WTF. - 4.
+To minimize visibility, roof-mounted WTFs are prohibited in the R-A, R-1, R-T, R-MC, and NR-PO-A zone districts.